Under Access in the Charter of Patient Rights and Responsibilities, you have a right to:

 Information about health costs

-The Scottish Government provide information about health costs and entitlement in the following publications:
+The Scottish Government also provide information about health costs and entitlement in the following publications:

 Your health needs